bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Sjors Provoost: 01:24:38

 And we've been waiting for a very long time for some other group of miners to re-org them.
-So the most obvious bad soft fork that miners could deploy is a KYC soft fork, where basically like blocks are empty unless like miners have proved that you have done your KYC through whatever mechanism they want.
+So the most obvious bad soft fork that miners could deploy is a KYC soft fork, where basically blocks are empty unless miners have proved that you have done your KYC through whatever mechanism they want.

 NVK: 01:24:55

-Yeah, but then you add more fee and some other miners gonna mine it, right?
+Yeah, but then you add more fees and some other miners gonna mine it, right?
-Like that's why like those kinds of like minor picks the transactions kind of like attacks, right?
+Like that's why those kinds of miners picks the transactions kind of like attacks, right?
 So like they do either empty blocks or whatever, not very concerned.

 Sjors Provoost: 01:25:09

-Well, that is a case where the just having miners enforces soft fork doesn't really make it a soft fork because the economic nodes will completely ignore that rule set.
+Well, that is a case where just having miners enforce softfork doesn't really make it a softfork because the economic nodes will completely ignore that rule set.
 Nobody will run a node that enforces that rule set.
-So as soon as the majority of miners no longer enforces it, no longer re-orgs out blocks that don't comply with it, then you just get it.
+So as soon as the majority of miners no longer enforce it, no longer re-org out blocks that don't comply with it, then you just get it.
 Everything will just go in anyway.
-There'll be a giant mempool, maybe a few hundred gigabyte mempool, but eventually it will go through.
+There'll be a giant mempool, maybe a few hundred-gigabyte mempool, but eventually, it will go through.

 NVK: 01:25:37

-Now another fun thing too on that game theory is that like, you know, as Bitcoin halves, right, the rewards per block, like, you know, the miners further depend on the users, right.
+Now another fun thing too on that game theory is that like, you know, as Bitcoin halves, right, the rewards per block, like, you know, the miners further depend on the users, right?
 For their income.
-So, so like it become, it's going to become economically stupid for them not to mind the transactions, right?
+So like it becomes, it's going to become economically stupid for them not to mind the transactions, right?
-Like even, even if they don't agree with the transactions, even their state is saying, Hey, don't do this because then they're going to just move their gear somewhere else.
+Like, even if they don't agree with the transactions, even their state is saying, Hey, don't do this because then they're going to just move their gear somewhere else.
-Right.

 Sjors Provoost: 01:26:02